 A transient 2D-axisymmetric finite-element model of the SSCC test has been developed.
 This model can successfully simulate thermal-mechanical behavior during steel solidification, owing to its agreement with measurements of temperature, shell thickness, axial force and the location of hot-tear cracks.
 This demonstrates that the constitutive equations assumed in the model are reasonable.
-The model also reveals new insight into the SSCC test.
-The experiment measures the strength of the shell that forms a connection between the upper and lower parts, which appears to be much lower than the force found by integrating the stress profile across typical cuts through the solidifying shell.
-The model shows that very non-uniform stress profiles develop across different cuts through a solidifying shell.
-The model accurately predicts where hot tear cracks are likely to form, although the criterion appears to under-predict the damage and needs further work.
-Combining this modeling tool to extend the SSCC measurements comprises a powerful new system to investigate the constitutive behavior, strength, ductility, and cracking susceptibility of different steel grades under different casting conditions.
-The model can then be applied and to gain new insight into commercial casting processes.
+By simulating shell growth for a given steel in a SSCC test, the model was able to show that the previous understanding of the test operation was incorrect.
+Instead of measuring the solidification force at any arbitrary cut of the shell, the experiment measures the strength of the shell that forms a connection between the upper and lower parts, which also tends to be the location where the shell is hottest.
+The model is able to indicate the development of non-uniform stress profiles at different locations of a solidifying shell in addition to accurately predicting locations where hot tear cracks are likely to form.
+This modeling tool can be applied to predict temperature, stress, and the location and time of hot tear crack formation in steel cast at the commercial scale.